kaaproject/kaa-rfcs/0003/README.md

 ## Introduction

-This document defines the general design recommendations for the NATS-based inter-service messaging protocols for Kaa Banana Beach.
+This document defines the general design recommendations for the [NATS-based](https://nats.io/) inter-service messaging protocols for the Kaa platform.

 NATS-based messaging is classified into two categories: